Chinz/slate_apidocs/source/index.html.md

 The FODIM \(Framework for Open Distributed Manageability\) RESTful API offers a simple and effective solution which significantly reduces this workload: it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.

- The FODIM RESTful API is a programming interface enabling easy and secure management of wide range of IT infrastructure equipment distributed across multiple data centers.
+ The FODIM RESTful API is a programming interface enabling easy and secure management of wide range of southbound equipment distributed across multiple data centers.

 The RESTful APIs exposed by the FODIM are designed as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.

 ## Key benefits of FODIM

-- **Simplifies lifecycle management of southbound infrastructure**: FODIM allows you to group southbound resources into one aggregate and modify them collectively.
+- **Simplifies lifecycle management of southbound infrastructure**: the FODIM allows you to group southbound resources into one aggregate and modify them collectively.
 It also performs a detailed inventory of southbound resources and offers an aggregated access it.

 - **Scalable**: leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices(from stand-alone servers to rack mount and bladed environments to large scale server environments).

-- **Simplifies interaction of northbound clients with southbound systems**: FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.
+- **Simplifies interaction of northbound clients with southbound systems**: the FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.

 ##  FODIM logical architecture